 Roasted turkey, candied yams, green bean casserole, pumpkin pie, fruitcake, eggnog—'tis the season of eating.
-And while there's nothing wrong with a little indulgence, too much could cause the dreaded 1- to 5-pound holiday weight gain.
+And while there's nothing wrong with a little indulgence, too much could cause the dreaded one to five-pound holiday weight gain.

 To ensure you don't pack on the pounds this holiday season, swap high-fat, high-sodium, high-sugar, processed ingredients for more wholesome fixings.
 This way, you and your family can enjoy all the good eats without sacrificing your health.

 Want more ideas for healthy ingredient swaps?
 Download the free athleats app here.

 Before giving holiday standards a nutritional overhaul, Garbarino recommends these basic ingredient swaps.

 - Replace olive oil, butter and other fats with organic coconut oil.
 Or, do a half and half mixture of fats.
 Coconut oil has been shown to reduce cholesterol, improve thyroid functioning, protect against illness-causing bacteria and viruses and aid digestion.

 - Use naturally harvested Celtic sea salt in place of processed salt, which contains additives.

 - Sweeten foods and beverages with grade B maple syrup instead of sugar.
 Grade B maple syrup—named for its dark caramel color, not its quality—is a natural source for beneficial minerals.